ericsyh/ericsyh/README.md

 My name is Eric, currently not a developer but wanna learning coding.
 Glad to meet you here! 😊

-- 🔭 I’m currently working as a Solution Architect on Smart Cities.
+- 🔭 I’m currently working as a Solution Architect.
 - 🌱 I’m currently start learning coding.

 <!--